Teachers of Tomorrow Program

 - are interested in becoming teachers

-- must be able to attend the full two weeks of the Summer Institute
+- are able to attend the full two weeks of the Summer Institute

-- identify with one of more of the following groups: underrepresented minority group, low-income, males in early childhood and elementary education
+- identify with one of more of the following groups: underrepresented minority group, low-income, males interested in early childhood and/or elementary education

 NOTE: A student may identify with more than one of these groups.
 While the program is focused on students in these groups, we will consider applications from any interested and qualified student.